-Nearly half of all sexually active people will contract some form of HPV within their lifetime.
-That’s right: unless you tighten that chastity belt for the long haul, you have a one in two chance of contracting HPV.
-Some experts believe that is a conservative estimate.
-There are a hundred varieties of HPV – the human papillomavirus – and around 40 are sexually transmitted.
+Nearly half of all sexually active people will contract some form of HPV within their lifetime, with some experts believing that a conservative estimate.
+There are a hundred varieties of HPV – the human papillomavirus – and around 40 types are sexually transmitted.
 Of these, some fall into the low-risk category; these strains of HPV, especially HPV 6 and 11, can produce the mother of all mood-killers: genital warts.
 Genital warts won’t kill you.
 They are irritating and nasty, but they are easily dealt with through creams, medications, and sometimes surgery.

 In most cases, people will contract and get rid of HPV without ever knowing about it, having absolutely no HPV symptoms.
 This is one of the reasons the disease is so prevalent.
 Low-risk HPV symptoms include warts of the genital kind, but also plantar warts, warts on the hands and face, and even the throat.
 Besides irregular bleeding between periods, there are few visible high-risk HPV symptoms, and most women find out they have HPV because of abnormal Pap smear results at their annual exam.

 In most cases, the body can get rid of HPV in a matter of a few years, so you’ll just have to wait it out.
 HPV is a virus, which means it replicates in your DNA.
 Your body can fight HPV into such a deep level of dormancy that it will only return when your immune system is severely weakened.
 Sadly, you can’t get rid of HPV completely – there is no HPV cure as of yet.
 Women who harbor high-risk HPV and don’t fight it could develop cervical dysplasia and eventually cervical cancer.